 Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
 But with Sylvan's study skills program in the Philadelphia region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order” thinking strategies and techniques, including organization, time management and strategic planning.
-After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Discover for yourself how our friendly tutors in the Philadelphia region can help your child accomplish goals and realize his or her potential.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+These skills can make a lasting impact in the classroom, in college and in future careers.
+Get to know how our expert tutors in the Philadelphia region can help your son or daughter accomplish goals and take on any workload confidently.

 We Can Help With All Kinds of Study Skills, Including:

 Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
 This is the reason our study skills tutors in the Philadelphia region consider the bigger picture.
 We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 Our study skills program teaches strategies for smart studying, including:

 - Time management competencies for efficiently managing schedules and coursework.

 - Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

 - Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

 - Learning how to identify teacher expectations and use active listening.

 - Getting to grips with college admissions requirements, including the college admission essay.